billti/v8dbg/readme.md

 Note: For D8, the below is a good breakpoint to set just before any script is run:

 `bp d8_exe!v8::Shell::ExecuteString`

+..or the below for once the V8 engine is entered (for component builds):

+`bp v8!v8::Script::Run`

 Then trigger the extension code of interest via something like `dx source` or `dx @$curisolate()`.